acidb/mobiscroll-docs/versioned_docs/version-5.29.0/vue/core-concepts/instance.md

 ]
 ```

-To get the actual invalid days for the month of November, you can call the the [`getInvalids`](../eventcalendar/api.md#getinvalids) method of the Eventcalendar instance.
+To get the actual invalid days for the month of November, you can call the [`getInvalids`](../eventcalendar/api#method-getInvalids) method of the Eventcalendar instance.

 ```html title="The invalids array needs to be passed to the eventcalendar"
 <MbscEventcalendar ref="instRef" :invalid="invalidsArray" />